 Through experience, we know that when we approach a man or woman in the street and ask them directions in their native language they tend to reciprocate positively and immediately.
 This is true wherever in the world you may be.
 The moment they hear the first few familiar words emanating from you they would drop their otherwise inherent guard and listen to you.

 The same cannot be said if we ask them the same question in a language alien to them.
 For starters they would look confused and would also back away, not fully knowing what you had asked or told them.
 A sense of apprehension would envelop them and they would try to avoid you because they would not have understood what you wanted.

-In the same context it would be imperative that we select the right languages to translate our website when we launch it.
-Research show that there are about 6,500 languages being used universally by the human population to communicate with each other.
+In the same context, it would be imperative that we select the right languages to translate our website when we launch it.
+Research shows that there are about 6,500 languages being used universally by the human population to communicate with each other.
 Of this total, about 10 of these languages account for about 85% of users.

 Hence if you intend to take your business to a global audience it would be prudent to select these 10 languages and have your website translated into them.
 If you do so the chances are that you would be able to reach about 5,950 million users worldwide if they are all hooked onto the internet.

 It is a foregone conclusion that the English language stands tall like a sentinel above every other language, as being the most prolifically used on the internet.
 Hence most global websites launched would use English as their base language and translations if any would extend to the other more popular languages.
 It is estimated of which there are no authentic findings, that about 478 to 536 million internet users at this very moment use the English language.

 This would roughly account for about 1/3 of the world’s internet users.
 That would be a staggering 33% of all internet users at any given time.
 Hence it would be a safe bet to assume that you reach the optimum number of internet users when your website uses the English language.

 We look at the other nine languages which would be worthy of demanding a translation to take our website to the rest of the global customers we intend reaching to further our business.